Strategic Operations Director

 What Laura loves most about working for SPEAR is the people with whom she works and the learning and development opportunities the charity provides.
 She finds working alongside those who transform our service users lives to be rewarding and is in awe of the amazing work her colleagues undertake on a daily basis.
 The learning and development opportunities at SPEAR, not just for herself but also her colleagues, are also a benefit.
 Laura is passionate about ensuring that the staff at SPEAR are equipped with the skills and knowledge they need to undertake their role, whilst also ensuring there are opportunities to develop.

 Annette is the operational manager for SPEAR Richmond Services.
-Annette has been working at SPEAR now for seventeen years, developing her skills on the way.
+Annette has been working at SPEAR for over eighteen years, developing her skills on the way.
 Annette is one of the longest serving staff members at SPEAR, so has seen first-hand how SPEAR’s services have evolved and developed to offer new services.

 Annette is passionate about helping vulnerable people and thrives on working with the clients to help them move to a more positive place, by supporting them through the SPEAR Pathway of ‘Homelessness to Independence’.
 This journey, can be challenging, but when you see a client with complex needs move on with their lives it is extremely rewarding.

 In addition to managing other staff working in Richmond, one of Annette’s roles is to set up new shared houses for clients and make them habitable.
 She has co-ordinated the set up of three shared houses to date and is responsible for their effective working.
 She also project managed the refurbishment of Penny Wade House.

 Annette likes to travel and keeps in close touch with her grandchildren and her mother.